alexp/alexp.github.io/_posts/2013-09-12-how-i-thought-i-wanted-to-become-a-digital-nomad.md

 a comfortable spot, good internet connection, peaceful environment and ideally some facilities around like a gym/yoga school park or a bar - whatever you're into.

-During my travels I found out that creative, meaningful work, requires some routine.
+Even though it might be obvious, during my travels I found out the hard way that creative, meaningful work, requires some routine.
 Changing your location once a week, working from benches, hammocks, cafes, bars and hostel floors is a cool way to fund your vacation, but it certainly doesn't help you when tackling hard programming problems.